fiveagency/ios-swift-guide/Code Style/README.md

 ### Function calls
 Similar to function declarations, short function calls should be in one line, and longer broken into multiple lines.
 The only difference is that the closing bracket for function calls doesn't go into a new line.
+Exception are multiple trailing closures which are described in [Closure Expressions](#closure-expressions).

 **Use:**
 ```swift